 Purposes for which we will use your personal data

 We have set out below a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

-We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-If you would like to change your options in relation to our use of your personal data for marketing and advertising, please let us know at: email@example.com
+We may use your personal data to send you updates about our products and/or services, including exclusive offers, promotions or new products and/or services.
+We may have a legitimate interest in using your personal data for marketing purposes.
+This means we do not usually need your consent to send you marketing information.
+However, we strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
+If you would like to change your options in relation to our use of your personal data for marketing and advertising, please let us know at: HELLO@COLLAGERIE.COM.

 Opting out You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time.

-- External third parties such as service providers who provide IT and system administration services, professional advisers (including lawyers, accountants, auditors and insurers if required) and companies who provide email marketing and mailout services such as Klaviyo.
+- External third parties we use to help deliver our products and/or services to you, such as payment service providers, IT providers, delivery companies, and system administration services, professional advisers (including lawyers, accountants, auditors and insurers); and

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.